malismaiel/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map returns a new array, forEach does not.

 2. What is the difference between a function and a method?

+ A method is a function within an object.

 3. What is closure?

+A closure is a chain of scope, allowing a function to have access to variables declared outside of it's scope.

 4. Describe the four rules of the 'this' keyword.

+Globalally binds to window, implicity binds to object to the left of a dot operator, explicity binds when used with .call, .apply, or .bind, and newly binds to objects created with the new keyword.

 5. Why do we need super() in an extended class?

+super() calls the constructor function of the extended class on the object being passed into it.

 ## Project Set up